-On an ELTSA School Direct programme you are placed in a home school for the majority of your training.
+On an ELTSA School Direct programme you are placed in 2 schools during the year.
 These schools are all members of the East Lancashire Teaching School Alliance.

-Your time in your home school is supported by a subject coach and a professional mentor.
-Being in a Home School ensures that you are fully integrated into school life and become a part of the school community.
+Your time in school is supported by a subject coach and a professional mentor.
+Being in School from the beginning ensures that you are fully integrated into school life and become a part of the school community.
 A member of PLSCITT is attached to each school and is responsible for quality assuring your training and is on hand for any additional support you may need.

 All trainees are part of the ELTSA family and are free to take part in ELTSA subject networks and ELTSA CPD,